 To add a link:

-• Note: Please choose this option for all links to pages within your website.
-This way, if the linked page is moved or renamed in the future, the internal link will be preserved, and your website won't have a broken link.
+- Note: Use this option for all links to pages within your website or pages you can access in Cascade.
+Why?
+If the linked page is moved or renamed in the future, the internal link will be preserved, and your website won't have a broken link.

 External Link: